A Stanford University study found that teens and young adults who use e-cigarettes are five to seven times more likely to test positive for COVID-19.

 People who smoke or vape may be at an increased risk for severe complications from COVID-19.

 The act of vaping increases the risk of spreading COVID-19.

 Keeping school environments vape- and smoke-free is critical, especially given the contagious nature of COVID-19.

-As you approach the new school year and look for ways to mitigate the risk of COVID-19 (coronavirus), decreasing vaping use among students should be a priority in your prevention strategy.
+As you look for ways to mitigate the risk of COVID-19 (coronavirus), decreasing vaping use among students should be a priority in your prevention strategy.

 And, the National Institute on Drug Abuse, U.S. Food and Drug Administration (FDA), and the Centers for Disease Control and Prevention (CDC) heeded a similar warning among people who smoke or vape.
 They also said vapers could suffer more severe medical issues if they contract COVID-19.

 "Young people may believe their age protects them from contracting the virus or that they will not experience symptoms of COVID-19, but the data show this isn’t true among those who vape,” said Stanford University study lead author Shivani Mathur Gaiha, PhD, in a Stanford Medicine News Center article.
 "This study tells us pretty clearly that youth who are using vapes or are dual-using [e-cigarettes and cigarettes] are at elevated risk, and it’s not just a small increase in risk; it’s a big one."

 How does COVID-19 and vaping affect lung health?

 Both COVID-19 and vaping hurt the lungs and make it harder to breathe.